-IRS Offers In Compromise are almost always easier to get than FTB Offers In Compromise.
+IRS Offers In Compromise is almost always easier to get than FTB Offers In Compromise.
 Here we go through the differences between IRS and FTB Offers In Compromise.
 Overall, it is easier to get an IRS settlement accepted than an FTB settlement.
-The main reasons being that the FTB will discriminate based on age and that the FTB balance is often much smaller than the IRS balance.
+The main reasons are that the FTB will discriminate based on age and that the FTB balance is often much smaller than the IRS balance.

 IRS OIC vs FTB OIC: Two Different Entities, Two Different Sets of Rules